⚽ 2026 FIFA World Cup

 Estadio Azteca becomes the first stadium ever to host World Cup matches at three separate tournaments: 1970 (where Brazil's legendary team won the trophy and Pelé played his last World Cup), 1986 (where Maradona's Hand of God and Goal of the Century against England both took place), and 2026 (hosting the opening match of the tournament, Mexico vs South Africa).
 No other venue in the world holds this distinction.

-USA (11): New York/New Jersey (MetLife — Final), Los Angeles (SoFi), Dallas (AT&T), Miami (Hard Rock), Atlanta (Mercedes-Benz), Seattle (Lumen Field), Houston (NRG Stadium), Philadelphia (Lincoln Financial Field), Kansas City (Arrowhead Stadium), Boston/Foxboro (Gillette Stadium), San Francisco Bay Area (Levi's Stadium).
+USA (11): New York/New Jersey (MetLife — Final), Los Angeles (SoFi), Dallas/Arlington (AT&T), Miami (Hard Rock), Atlanta (Mercedes-Benz), Seattle (Lumen Field), Houston (NRG Stadium), Philadelphia (Lincoln Financial Field), Kansas City (Arrowhead Stadium), Boston/Foxboro (Gillette Stadium), San Francisco Bay Area (Levi's Stadium).
 Mexico (3): Mexico City (Estadio Azteca — opening match), Guadalajara (Estadio Akron), Monterrey (Estadio BBVA).
 Canada (2): Toronto (BMO Field), Vancouver (BC Place).

 📋 The 12 Groups